Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Table of Contents

-Understanding the Causes of Gums Bleeding When Flossing
+Understanding the Causes of Gum Bleeding When Flossing

-Flossing along with brushing are essential habits for oral hygiene maintenance.
-Flossing removes food particles and plaque from the spaces in between teeth, that toothbrush can’t reach.
-Bleeding gums after flossing could be cause for concern.
+Flossing and brushing are essential habits for oral hygiene maintenance.
+Flossing removes food particles and plaque from the spaces between teeth that a toothbrush can’t reach.
+Bleeding gums after flossing may signal underlying oral health issues.

-Brushing alone isn’t enough to clear all the bacteria and plaque that build up in your mouth.
+Brushing alone isn’t enough to clear all the bacteria and plaque in your mouth.

-• It helps disrupt and remove harmful bacteria and plaque buildup before they can lead to further gum and bone problems.
+• Flossing disrupts and removes harmful bacteria and plaque buildup before these substances can damage gums and supporting bone.

 • It helps prevent and reduce gum irritation and inflammation.